smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Tracked and Queued jobs are supported in a unique way by a block of data that is provided by the LSAM once a job has been defined in the host system where it will run (or is already running).
-This block of data is labeled \"PDATA\", referring to \"Process identification DATA.\" For IBM i jobs, the PDATA includes the IBM i Job ID information, along with the LSAM\'s additional Job Tracking Sequence Number.
-The PDATA is provided to OpCon after the LSAM intercepts a job and sends one of the \$JOB event commands to OpCon.
+This block of data is labeled "PDATA", referring to "Process identification DATA."
+For IBM i jobs, the PDATA includes the IBM i Job ID information, along with the LSAM's additional Job Tracking Sequence Number.
+The PDATA is provided to OpCon after the LSAM intercepts a job and sends one of the $JOB event commands to OpCon.

 The presence or absence of PDATA figures into the formula for multi-instance control of Queued jobs.
-For the purpose of this document, a reference to an \"active\" job is a reference to a job that has PDATA assigned to it already, and/or a reference to a job that has actually started running.
+For the purpose of this document, a reference to an "active" job is a reference to a job that has PDATA assigned to it already, and/or a reference to a job that has actually started running.
 When the job has not actually started running on the host system, it will not yet show as a truly active job in the OpCon